happy0904/CIS667-final-project/README.md

 # CIS667-final-project
 cheapest flight tickets search
+Didn't use anyone's existing code, just followed some similar strategies from our hw codes.
-NN_plot.py is for plotting the loss trend main.py is include all the function need to run: Neuron network training, Cheapest ticket search, and data generation.
+NN_plot.py is for plotting the loss trend main.py is include all the function need to run: Neuron network training, Cheapest ticket search, and data generation.(Just need to run this one, since I import NN_plot to this file.
 Size: number of different cities.
+(The only parameter needed to change for test, all the rest parameters depend on size)
 Coordinate: coordinates of each city in 2D plane
 flights: list of pair of cities that have direct flights
 distance: 2D array, distance[i][j]=distance between city i and city j